Have you ever wondered how to make a quenelle? In this post, I’m sharing all my best tips and tricks when it comes to making the perfect quenelle.

 - To make your quenelles even sharper, use a blowtorch.
 At my job, we sometimes dip the spoon in the water, use a blowtorch on the spoon, and then shape the quenelle.
 This works really well for whipped creams, which are a bit more difficult to quenelle.
 For this, you just have to be careful because the heat can start to melt the item that you are quenelling.

 I hope all this information has been helpful for you!
-If you have any questions about quenelles, feel free to leave them in the comments below, and I will do my best to answer them.
+If you have any questions about quenelles, feel free to leave them in the comments below.